Prospective Students

 - They will receive and electronic prompt to go in and upload their letters of recommendation.

-OUR ADMISSIONS CYCLE FOR FALL 2025 IS OPEN.
+OUR ADMISSIONS CYCLE FOR FALL 2025 IS CLOSED.

 2. Submit payment for the application fee (fee is $55.00 for domestic students, $65.00 for international students).
 Applications will not be considered complete until the payment is processed.